 Our wild places save us.

-On this Earth Day 2017, I’d like to end by sharing this offering from native New Zealand: the Haka, a dance performed in tribute to our “belonging places” on this watery planet and the spaces in our heart where they inhabit.
+I’d like to end by sharing this offering from native New Zealand: the Haka, a dance performed in tribute to our “belonging places” and the wish that we all find our belonging places on this watery planet and the spaces in our heart where they inhabit.

 Laura Parker Roerden is the founder and executive director of Ocean Matters and the former managing editor of Educators for Social Responsibility and New Designs for Youth Development.
 She serves on the boards of Women Working for Oceans (W20) and Earth, Ltd. and is a member of the Pleiades Network of Women in Sustainability.